A Trip to Iceland

 The best part of the journey was although we had meticulously planned – we also hadn’t planned anything at all .When we arrived at photographic locations we were always excited and shocked we had just stumbled across them.
 All the emotions we felt were as raw and as pure as Iceland itself.

 The black church was one of these locations.
 We had seen many churches throughout Iceland with some of the most breathtaking backdrops.
 The black church was the one I really wanted to see and photograph, there it was about two days before the end of our journey.

 The last night before heading back to Reykjavik we treated ourselves to a night in an abandoned house near some hot water springs.
 The morning was spent enjoying the springs and washing the long trip off of us with hot sulphur water straight from the ground.

-Seeing Iceland like this will always be one of the most life changing experiences I have ever had.
-I wouldn’t change a thing and long the day I am back there.
+Seeing Iceland the way I did – with Ice cold waters, Jagged landscapes, Boiled hot dogs and breathtaking waterfalls – will always be one of the most life changing experiences I have ever had.
+I wouldn’t change a thing and long for the moments again until the day I am back there.